-Learn how to become a surgery assistant.
-Research the job description and the education and licensing requirements, and find out how to start a career in surgical assisting.
+Learn how to become a surgical physician assistant.
+Research the job description and the education and licensing requirements, and find out how to start a career in surgical physician assisting.

 Surgical physician assistants (PAs) extend the services of surgeons by providing patient care before and after surgery.
 They may also assist surgeons in the operating room.
 Other services that surgical PAs may provide include physical exams, closing incisions, interpreting diagnostic tests and counseling patients about treatment.

 Surgery assistants work full-time jobs that often include night and weekend shifts as well as overtime.
 Surgery assistants spend a lot of time on their feet, sometimes standing for hours on end in operating rooms.
-The career is high stress, can be physically demanding, and carries an emotional toll, but helping people with injuries or illness can be rewarding.
+The career is high stress, and can be physically and emotionally demanding.
+However, helping people with injuries or illnesses can be rewarding.